SemMTM/todo-list/README.md

 - Remaining tasks and the custom title name are saved to the browser locally so that a user can return to their tasks without needing to retype everything.

 - Completed tasks are not saved so the list is tidyed up when the user next returns.

+- Any action a user takes will be saved locally.

 ### Response To The User